 There are many pros of working from home, they can make life easier and less stressful.

 Pros of working from home

-- Reduced stress levels – not only can you cut stress levels by avoiding trains at peak times, but there are several other ways in which working from home may be beneficial for your mental health and wellbeing.
-For example you are able to take breaks when necessary, allowing you to take time out when you need it the most.
+Not only can you cut stress levels by avoiding trains at peak times, but there are several other ways in which working from home may be beneficial for your mental health and wellbeing.
+For example, you are able to take breaks when necessary, allowing you to take time out when you need it the most.

-Each individual will have different preferences, however if those pros appeal to you then make sure to read the cons.
+Each individual will have different preferences, however, if those pros appeal to you then make sure to read the cons.
 It’s essential to ensure that working from home is actually suitable for you personally, before making any big decisions.

 Cons of working from home

-- Loneliness – working from home will mean that you’re not around very many people, which can make you feel lonely and/or isolated.
-If you are social person, this may be difficult for you but if you prefer to keep to yourself then this may be a benefit for you.
+Working from home will mean that you’re not around very many people, which can make you feel lonely and/or isolated.
+If you are a social person, this may be difficult for you but if you prefer to keep to yourself then this may be a benefit for you.

 - Loneliness can have a huge negative impact on your mental health and wellbeing.
 So, make sure you schedule calls, meetings with your employees, colleagues to make sure you feel connected.